Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 3. Create a stack from the template containing the macro in the desired account, or create a stack set with self-managed permissions from the template referencing the macro in the administrator account, then create stack instances in the desired target accounts.

-After AWS CloudFormation has successfully created stacks that contains the macro definition, the macro is available for use within those accounts.
+After CloudFormation has successfully created stacks that contains the macro definition, the macro is available for use within those accounts.

-Using AWS CloudFormation macros in your templates
+Using CloudFormation macros in your templates

-After AWS CloudFormation has successfully created the stacks that contain the macro definition, the macro is available for use within those accounts.
+After CloudFormation has successfully created the stacks that contain the macro definition, the macro is available for use within those accounts.
 You use a macro by referencing it in a template, at the appropriate location relevant to the template contents you want to process.

-AWS CloudFormation macro evaluation order
+CloudFormation macro evaluation order

-You can reference multiple macros in a given template, including transforms hosted by AWS CloudFormation, such as AWS::Include transform and AWS::Serverless transform.
+You can reference multiple macros in a given template, including transforms hosted by CloudFormation, such as AWS::Include transform and AWS::Serverless transform.

 Macros are evaluated in order, based on their location in the template, from the most deeply nested outward to the most general.
 Macros at the same location in the template are evaluated serially based on the order in which they're listed.